 Those elements of the Kommando concerned with search radar were busy on Italian soil until February 1943 when the main body returned to Köthen, leaving only a small group of specialists behind.
 Their Heinkels had by then been handed over to FAGr.
 122 but these proved too slow and FuG 200 was installed in Ju 88s instead.
 Repair and maintenance of airborne radar was carried out in workshops at Grosseto but these were bombed out on 20 May and so sets had to be returned to Köthen for major repairs.
 Jean-Louis Roba records the following casualties of the Grosseto raid: Obltn.
 Josef Schwaighart (pilot) and two groundcrew killed; Obltn.
 Helge Markert (pilot) and five groundcrew injured.

 An Allied analysis of German operations early in 1943 noted a single flight by “ASV He 111, Trapani” in each of the weeks 27 February–5 March and 6–12 March, alongside this comment: “Probable that most of original detachment given up to KG 26”.
+An Italian document captured in Augusta, Sicliy recorded that an He 111 had detected an Allied submarine with a Radiolocalizzatore (“radio localiser”) SE of Pantelleria on 3 February.

 On 1 July 1943, units of Fliegerkorps II had Lichtenstein and Hohentwiel aircraft as follows: